Eldfin/SLIFOX/README.md

     List of min and max value that defines the range the image is normalized to.
     If min (or max) is None, the minimum (or maximum) of the image will be used.
 - `percentiles`: tuple
-    Tuple of percentiles used for normalization.
+    Tuple of low and high percentiles used for normalization.
 - `image_directions`: np.ndarray (n, m, 3)
     If the directions have already been calculated, they can be inserted here.